Stylback/home-server/README.md

 - 12 execution units for parallel processing
 - Integrated Graphics for media and display capability
-- Intel Quick Sync Video support for encoding/decoding
+- Intel Quick Sync support for video encoding
 - 10 W TDP (_average power dissipation, a shorthand way to estimate power consumption_)

 The J-series is only available in "CPU-onboard"-motherboards.
 I've opted for a [Biostar J4105NHU](https://www.biostar-usa.com/app/en-us/mb/introduction.php?S_ID=1013) due to its low cost, but you might consider the [ASRock ITX-J4105](https://www.asrock.com/mb/Intel/J4105-ITX/index.us.asp) if you want more SATA III-connectors.